 It’s important to understand that financial elder abuse can result in criminal charges and/or civil allegations.
 This article focuses exclusively on senior fraud criminal charges.
 However, if you or a loved one is being sued for financial elder abuse, we can help you resolve your civil case as well.

 California financial elder abuse can take place under an infinite number of circumstances.
-It doesn’t matter whether you steal money from an elder’s wallet, take property from the elder without permission, or fraudulently convince an elder to sign his entire estate over to you.
+It doesn’t matter whether you steal money from an elder’s wallet, take property from the elder without permission, or fraudulently convince an elder to sign his entire estate and property rights over to you to avoid probate.

 Any unauthorized (or fraudulently obtained) use of an elder’s money or property is considered a violation of California’s financial elder abuse law.